-The U.S. Environmental Protection Agency (EPA), the California Air Resources Board (CARB), and Andreas Stihl are pleased to explain the Emission Control System Warranty on your utility equipment engine.

-In California, new 1995 and later utility equipment engines must be designed, built and equipped to meet the State's stringent anti-smog standards.
-In other states, new 1997 and later model year utility equipment engines must be designed, built and equipped, at the time of sale, to meet the U.S. EPA regulations for small nonroad engines.
+The U.S. Environmental Protection Agency (EPA) and STIHL Incorporated are pleased to explain the Emission Control System Warranty on your equipment type engine.
+In the U.S. new 1997 and later model year small off-road equipment engines must be designed, built and equipped, at the time of sale, to meet the U.S. EPA regulations for small non road engines.
 The equipment engine must be free from defects in materials and workmanship which cause it to fail to conform with U.S. EPA standards for the first two years of engine use from the date of sale to the ultimate purchaser.

-Andreas Stihl must warrant the emission control system on your utility equipment engine for the period of time listed above provided there has been no abuse, neglect or improper maintenance of your utility equipment engine.
+STIHL Incorporated must warrant the emission control system on your small off-road engine for the period of time listed below provided there has been no abuse, neglect or improper maintenance of your small off-road equipment engine.

 Your emission control system includes parts such as the carburetor and the ignition system.
 Also included may be hoses, and connectors and other emission related assemblies.

-Where a warrantable condition exists, Andreas Stihl will repair your utility equipment engine at no cost to you, including diagnosis (if the diagnostic work is performed at an authorized dealer), parts, and labor.
+Where a warrantable condition exists, STIHL Incorporated will repair your small off-road equipment engine at no cost to you, including diagnosis (if the diagnostic work is performed at an authorized dealer), parts, and labor.